Best Practices for Mitigating AI-Enabled Phishing Risks

 The Growing Threat of AI-Enabled Phishing Campaigns

-AI-powered phishing has been increasing over the last few years and poses a severe challenge for cybersecurity. a fish hook on computer keyboard representing phishing attack on computer systemThese campaigns target individuals and organizations using Artificial Intelligence and Machine Learning techniques.
+AI-powered phishing has been increasing over the last few years and poses a severe challenge for cybersecurity.
+These campaigns target individuals and organizations using Artificial Intelligence (AI) and Machine Learning (ML) techniques.

 AI also enables threat actors to automate phishing campaigns, allowing them to target more people simultaneously.
-Attackers can increase the likelihood of successful compromise by using automated systems to send large volumes of phishing emails.
+Attackers can increase the likelihood of successful compromise by using automated systems to send large volumes of phishing email attacks.
 The combination of AI's sophistication and scalability makes it difficult for individuals and organizations to detect and prevent phishing.

 Challenges Posed by AI-Enabled Phishing Campaigns